-The Doctor of Philosophy in Materials Science (PhD MTSC) is designed to prepare the student for research or faculty position in the materials field.
-The program is multidisciplinary and involves the departments of Physics and Astronomy, Chemistry and Biochemistry, Electrical and Computer Engineering, and Mechanical and Materials Engineering (MME), with MME as the administering department.
+The Master of Science in Materials Science (MS MTSC) program is designed to prepare the student for research and development work in the materials field.
+The program is multidisciplinary and involves the departments of physics, chemistry and engineering, with the Mechanical and Materials Engineering Department administering the degree.
 The programs reflect the multidisciplinary nature by providing a thorough grounding in each of the basic disciplines of the field.
 Depth in specialized areas is achieved through the research interests of faculty in each of the participating departments.
-With an increasing number of technological fields becoming materials limited in various ways, the program seeks to prepare students to meet the challenges of property improvement and new materials development, with a broad-based curriculum that stresses fundamentals.
+With an increasing number of technological fields becoming materials-limited in various ways, the program seeks to prepare students to meet the challenges of property improvement and new materials development, with a broad-based curriculum that stresses fundamentals.

 Total Credit Hours